-Dr. Dalton is a member of the firm’s School Law Group, concentrating her practice in all areas of public education, including special education, student/pupil services, compliance monitoring, and student discipline.
+Dr. Dalton is a Partner in the firm’s School Law Group, concentrating her practice in all areas of public education, including special education, student/pupil services, compliance monitoring, and student discipline.
 In March 2021, the U.S. Department of Education, Office of Postsecondary Education selected Dr. Dalton as a Peer Reviewer to evaluate and read discretionary grant program applications.

 Leigh returned to Stock and Leader after serving as the Director of Legal Services for the Pennsylvania School Boards Association and acting as the Chief of Special Education Monitoring and Accountability Section at the Maryland State Department of Education.
 Prior to joining Stock and Leader, Leigh served as the Director of the York County Truancy Prevention Initiative, a program of the United Way of York County, in partnership with the York County Bar Foundation.
 In that role, she provided training and education on truancy to audiences across the state.

 Additionally, Dr. Dalton was influential in overseeing the implementation and expansion of the York County Youth Court Alliance in three York County school districts.
 In 2019, the program received the “Program of the Year Award” from the International Association of Truancy and Dropout Prevention.
 In 2012, she was recognized as “A Person Who Matters” in York County for her efforts in furthering the Youth Court, primarily funded by the PA Commission on Crime and Delinquency.

 In 2022, the Central Penn Business Journal named Leigh an honoree as a Women of Influence, an annual event recognizing a select few of women leaders in the mid-state who are influential in their companies, industries and communities, and have solid reputations based on their experience, integrity, leadership, and accomplishments.
 Read this article to learn why Leigh is so deserving of this honor.